Lao PDR COVID-19 Response

 The first phase of the AHP Lao PDR COVID-19 Response ran from July 2020 to September 2021, implemented by a consortium led by CARE Australia.
 It was supported by AUD1.5 million from the Australian Government.
 Other consortium partners were Save the Children and Plan International Australia (with assistance from ChildFund).
 Partners provided health, nutrition, gender-based violence, education and livelihoods support in four provinces, reaching more than 18,000 people.

-The second phase of the response, which commenced in November 2021, has a strong focus on supporting the national COVID-19 vaccine rollout.
-This phase is being implemented by Oxfam Australia and CAN DO in partnership with seven local NGOs, with a commitment of AUD2.55 million from VAHSI.
+The second phase of the response, which commenced in November 2021, had a strong focus on supporting the national COVID-19 vaccine rollout.
+This phase was implemented by Oxfam Australia and CAN DO in partnership with seven local NGOs, with a commitment of AUD2.55 million from VAHSI.

-This phase aims to increase COVID-19 vaccination coverage across four provinces of Laos by strengthening communications, community outreach and local systems.
-Activities will focus on improving risk communications and community engagement, training for sub-national health staff on vaccine delivery, and addressing barriers to vaccine access for vulnerable populations, such as women, people with disability, marginalised ethnic groups, youth and the elderly.
+This phase aimed to increase COVID-19 vaccination coverage across four provinces of Laos by strengthening communications, community outreach and local systems.
+Activities focused on improving risk communications and community engagement, training sub-national health staff on vaccine delivery, and addressing barriers to vaccine access for vulnerable populations, such as women, people with disability, marginalised ethnic groups, youth and the elderly.

 Response Highlights